symfony-cmf/symfony-cmf-docs/book/installation.rst

     http://localhost:8000

-Or if you run a default apache installation like described in the cookbook of symfony (http://symfony.com/doc/current/cookbook/configuration/web_server_configuration.html):
+If you run an Apache installation as described in the `Symfony cookbook article on setup`_, your URL will look like this:

 .. code-block:: text

     http://localhost/app_dev.php

 .. note::

     Adding the ``app_dev.php`` to the url in your browser is important to actually see the test page.
 Because the AcmeDemoBundle is only configured to work with the Development Environment.
 (If you have a look at ``AppKernel.php`` you can easily spot why)